 About Brett Deacon

 I am a clinical psychologist, practitioner, scientist, educator, and anxiety specialist.
 Originally from the United States, I relocated to Australia in 2014 and live in the Wollongong area.
-I work as a clinician in private practice, train and supervise psychologists, and conduct research.
+I work as a therapist in private practice, train and supervise psychologists, and conduct research.

 I specialise in working with clients seeking help for anxiety-related issues including stress, panic attacks, agoraphobia, obsessions and compulsions (OCD), social anxiety, generalised anxiety and worry, phobias, health anxiety, and post-traumatic stress (PTSD).
 I have devoted my career to becoming an expert in exposure therapy, a form of cognitive-behavioural therapy that is the most scientifically supported approach available for these problems.
 I have over 20 years of experience and am recognised internationally as an authority on the nature and treatment of anxiety.

 I trained in anxiety clinics at Northern Illinois University, the Minneapolis Veterans Affairs Medical Center, and the Mayo Clinic in the US.
 Prior to leaving academia for clinical practice in 2017, I worked at the University of Wyoming from 2004-2014 as an Assistant and then Associate Professor in the Department of Psychology, and at the University of Wollongong as an Associate Professor in the School of Psychology from 2014-2016.
 I am now a Conjoint Associate Professor at the University of New South Wales.
 As a professor, I teach and supervise clinical psychology students and conduct research on evidence-based therapy for anxiety and related topics.
 I am an AHPRA-registered psychologist with an area of practice endorsement in clinical psychology as well as a board-approved psychology supervisor.
 I also have a working with children clearance.